 This type of assessment informs everyday planning and is based on ongoing observational assessment of each child's achievements, interests and learning styles.
 Formative assessment may take the form of focused observations, adult led one to one observations, annotated samples of work, photographs and information from parents.

 These observations are recorded in children's individual 'Learning Journal' files.
-Each child's individual progress is tracked against the 'Stages of development' taken from the Development Matters Document so that we can track and monitor progress carefully.
+Each child's individual progress is tracked so that we can monitor progress and achievement carefully.

 Summative assessment- The EYFS Profile